-Truancy is defined as absence from school without permission of parent or the school.
-When a student leaves the building without a pink pass, the student will be charged with a truancy.
-When a student is absent from or leaves a class, but remains in the building, the student will be charged with a class truancy.
+- 1. Truancy is defined as absence from school without knowledge or permission of the parent or the school. - 2.
+When a student leaves the building without a pink pass, the student will be considered truant. - 3.
+When a student is absent from or leaves a class without permission, but remains in the building, the student will be considered truant.